Tremy-t/huddle-landing-page-with-curved-sections-master/README.md

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps:

 1. Initialize your project as a public repository on [GitHub](https://github.com/).
-Creating a repo will make it easier to share your code with everyone.
+Creating a repo will make it easier to share your code with everyone in the community.